MOTOCROSS: AS IT IS, WAS AND EVERMORE SHALL BE

 This is a story about motocross as it was; personal; heart felt; and anecdotal.
 Today’s racers give little thought to the roots of our sport.
 Why sugarcoat it!
 They care little about anything that came before Snap Chat, iPods and ear buds.
 No shame.
 No sweat.
 No worries.
 They know what they know—and nothing more.
 Motocross, as they know it, is as it is—fully grown and developed.

 That wasn’t so back-in-the-day (referring to the Golden Age from 1968 to 1976).
 I know, perhaps better than anyone, because the late ‘60s and early ‘70s were a wonderful time for me to start my career as a motorcycle racer.
 I’ll carry those warm memories for the rest of my days.
 I know that you may doubt my version of the past, but you should know that I was at Rio Bravo when Jimmy Weinert became the first American to win a Trans-AMA event at Rio Bravo.
 I was at Livermore when Roger DeCoster’s front forks broke off.
 I was in San Antonio when Bob Hannah “let Brock bye” (and I shot the famous photo).
-I was there when Howerton beat Semics for the 1976 500 title at the “Battle of New Orleans.”
+I was in New Orleans when Kent Howerton beat Gary Semics for the 1976 500 title at the “Battle of New Orleans.”
 I was at Carlsbad when Marty Moates became the first American to win the USGP.
 I was at Anaheim Stadium when Marty Smith tried to race a CR125 in the 250 class.
 I was at Saddleback the day Jim West was killed.
 I was at Vimmerby, Sweden, when Danny LaPorte clinched his 250 World Championship.
 I was there when the “Magoo Double Jump” got its name.
 I was at Huron the day David Bailey got hurt.
 I was there when Jeremy McGrath rode his first 125 Novice race.
 I was there the first time Mike Alessi tried to ride a 50 and I was 25 feet away when he stood on Ivan Tedesco’s bike at Glen Helen.
 I knew (and miss) Peter Lamppu, Wyman Priddy, Rich Thorwaldson, Jim West, Gaylon Mosier, Feets Minert, Tony Wynn, Pete Snorteland, Donny Schmit and Bob Elliot.
 I was lucky to be around at the beginning and even luckier to still be around today.
 I have witnessed motocross as it is, was and evermore shall be.
 This my story.

 I came to motocross the traditional way—via the Boston Red Sox.
 That probably needs some clarification.
 Let me just say that in the decades following the end of the Second World War, America was a bland place to live in—exceedingly homogenized.
 The individual sports we know and love today, didn’t exist (or they existed so far on the fringe that only the cultish knew of them).
 Motocross, surfing, snowboarding, karting, skateboarding, BMX, skydiving and wakeboarding hadn’t made it to the American psyche in the ‘50s and ‘60s.
 The post-war years were devoted to maintaining, actually reestablishing, the status quo—and I was child of that era.